Kevinclap/metro-transit-CLI/README.md

 # metro-transit-CLI

 Command Line Interface that given a Bus Route, Bus Stop Name and a Direction, will return the next bus' arrival time.
+This was implemented using the [Metro Transit API](http://svc.metrotransit.org/)

 ### Requirements
 To run this project you'll need to install: